elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 -->
 ## Runtime Configuration

-A runtime configuration provides Elyra access to external resources, such as a Kubeflow Pipelines deployment.
+A runtime configuration provides Elyra access to external resources, such as Kubeflow Pipelines or Apache Airflow for scalable pipeline execution.

 You can manage runtime configurations using the [JupyterLab UI](#managing-runtime-configurations-using-the-jupyterlab-ui) or the [Elyra CLI](#managing-runtime-configurations-using-the-elyra-cli).

 ### Prerequisites

 A Kubeflow Pipelines runtime configuration requires connectivity details for
-* A Kubeflow Pipelines deployment
+* A Kubeflow Pipelines deployment or an Apache Airflow deployment
 * S3-based Object Storage (e.g. minio or IBM Cloud Object Storage)

 ### Managing runtime configurations using the JupyterLab UI

-To create, edit, or delete runtime configurations using the UI select the `Runtimes` tab from the JupyterLab sidebar.
+To create, edit, or delete runtime configurations using the UI select the `Runtimes` tab from the JupyterLab sidebar, or click the `Runtimes` button in the Pipeline Editor.

   ![Access runtime configurations](../images/access-runtime-configurations.png)

 #### Creating a runtime configuration

-To create a runtime configuration for a Kubeflow Pipelines deployment:
+To create a runtime configuration:
 1. Select the `Runtimes` tab from the JupyterLab sidebar.
 1. Click `+` to add a new runtime configuration.
    ![Create runtime configuration](../images/runtime-create-config.png)
 1. Provide a runtime display name, an optional description, and tag the configuration to make it more easily discoverable.
-1. Enter the Kubeflow Pipelines and Cloud Storage connectivity information.
-Refer to section [Configuration settings](#configuration-settings) for details.
+1. Enter the Kubeflow Pipelines or Apache Airflow deployment information.
+Refer to section [Kubeflow Pipelines configuration settings](#kubeflow-pipelines-configuration-settings) or [Apache Airflow configuration settings](#apache-airflow-configuration-settings) for details.
+1. Enter the Cloud Storage connectivity information.
 1. Save the runtime configuration.
 The new entry is displayed in the list.
-1. Expand the entry and verify that you can access the Kubeflow Pipelines UI and the Cloud Storage UI using the displayed links.
+1. Expand the entry and verify that you can access the Kubeflow Pipelines or Apache Airflow GUI and the Cloud Storage GUI using the displayed links.

    ![Access runtime configuration](../images/runtime-access-config.png)

 #### Modifying a runtime configuration

-To edit a runtime configuration for a Kubeflow Pipelines deployment:
+To edit a runtime configuration:
 1. Select the `Runtimes` tab from the JupyterLab sidebar.
 1. Click the pencil next to the runtime configuration.

 #### Deleting a runtime configuration

-To delete a runtime configuration for a Kubeflow Pipelines deployment:
+To delete a runtime configuration:
 1. Select the `Runtimes` tab from the JupyterLab sidebar.
 1. Click the trash can next to the runtime configuration.